 - ½ teaspoon salt

 - 1 cup mini semi-sweet chocolate chips

 - Preheat oven to 375 degrees F. In a large mixing bowl combine flour, oats, salt and baking soda.
 In another bowl beat eggs and set aside.

 - Using a NutriBullet or food processor, add zucchini chunks, coconut oil, apple sauce, Turbinado sugar, vanilla and maple syrup.
 Blend until smooth.

 - Beat zucchini mixture into your dry mixture.
 Add beaten eggs.
-Combine everything well and stir in chocolate pieces.
+Combine everything well and stir in the chocolate chips.